 • Advanced audio syncing

-• Archiving high-res recordings for YouTube
+• Saving high-res footage for YouTube

 What to Look for in a Budget Capture Card

-• Resolution & Frame Rate: Minimum 1080p @ 30fps; 60fps is better
+• Resolution & Frame Rate: Minimum 1080p @ 30fps.
+60fps is better.

 Top 5 Budget Capture Cards for Streamers (Tested & Trusted)